GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/how-reports-are-generated/index.md

 ---
 layout: 'layouts/doc-post.njk'
-title: 'Generate summary reports'
+title: 'How summary reports are generated'
 subhead: >
-  Hi....
+  Learn how summary reports are generated, and the role of the Aggregation Service.
 description: >
-  Hi....
+  Learn how summary reports are generated, and the role of the Aggregation Service.
 date: 2022-08-09
 updated: 2023-07-12
 authors:
   - alexandrawhite
 ---

-## Summary report generation
+For a given event source, it's possible to generate both anevent-level and an aggregatable report.
+When an attribution trigger is matched to a corresponding source, they are sent as a report by the browser to a reporting endpoint on an ad tech-owned server (sometimes referred to as a collection endpoint or collection service).
+These reports can be event-level reports or aggregatable reports.

+Event-level reports are sent more or less automatically; you don't need to take any steps beyond setting up your triggers and sources.

+This document focuses on how summary reports are generated from a high-level point of view.

+For the steps you need to follow to generate reports, visit [Getting started with the Attribution Reporting API](/docs/privacy-sandbox/attribution-reporting/getting-started/).

+## How reports are generated

+To generate summary reports, the
+[Aggregation Service](https://github.com/google/trusted-execution-aggregation-service)
-To generate summary reports, you'll use the [Aggregation Service](https://github.com/google/trusted-execution-aggregation-service) (operated by the ad tech) to process the aggregatable reports.
+(operated by the ad tech) processes the aggregatable reports.
 The Aggregation Service adds noise to protect user privacy and returns the final summary report.

 <figure class="screenshot">